 - To buy a non-standard property that major lenders would refuse

-- To purchase a ‘fixer upper’ to subsequently sell on at a profit
+- To purchase a ‘fixer-upper’ to subsequently sell at a profit

 - To avoid the costs and binding obligations of a mortgage

-Where a property is purchased by way of bridging finance, the loan can subsequently be repaid by taking out a conventional mortgage, by raising the funds elsewhere or by selling.
+Where a property is purchased by way of bridging finance, the loan can subsequently be repaid by taking out a conventional mortgage, raising the funds elsewhere, or selling.

 For the most part, bridging finance specialists are primarily interested in the applicant’s ability to cover the costs of the loan with appropriate security.
 Most lenders exclusively accept residential and commercial properties and land as security.

-In all instances, it is advisable to consult with an independent broker at the earliest possible stage, in order to ensure you get the best deal.
-Competitiveness varies enormously from one bridging loans specialist to the next, so it is important to conduct a whole of market search before deciding who to do business with.
+In all instances, it is advisable to consult with an independent broker at the earliest possible stage in order to ensure you get the best deal.
+Competitiveness varies enormously from one bridging loan specialist to the next, so it is important to conduct a thorough market search before deciding who to do business with.

 For more information on any of the above or to discuss bridging loan applications in more detail, contact a member of the team at Bridgingloans.co.uk today.